Haja-andri/python/Intermediate-python.md

 >>>
 ```

+Also note that generators are not reusable/persistant.
+Once consumed it will be freed from the memory

 # Slicing
 Slice works on all data type that has an order (list, tuple)
 Create sub (copy) list/tuple from an list/tuple